nsugan/MALAR/README.md

 See [`docs/MALAR_MASTER_PLAN.md`](docs/MALAR_MASTER_PLAN.md) for the full design.

+See ['./MALAR.pdf'] for the algorithm behind this impelementation, this is still work in progress.
+Welcome for contributing and taking it further.

 ## Two architectural laws
 1. **Agents decide; tools compute.** Persistence homology, spectral/graph encoding, diffusion, and distances run in deterministic Python.
 The LLM orchestrates, sets weights, hypothesizes labels